-Your vet may recommend diet changes depending on what you are currently feeding your dog.
-Nutritional supplements may be useful in some cases, but you should rely on your vet's expertise before trying this, as certain supplements could worsen the condition.
+Your vet may recommend dietary changes depending on your dog's current diet.
+Nutritional supplements can be useful in some cases, but you should rely on your vet's expertise before trying this, as certain supplements could worsen the condition.

 Surgery is the treatment of choice when conservative methods are unsuccessful.
 Surgery might even be the first recommendation in cases where the dog is having severe signs, or if the cartilage has folded in the joint, cartilage breaks free, or if the affected area is too large for conservative methods to be effective.

 During surgery for OCD in dogs, the veterinarian will remove the cartilage flap and any other affected cartilage around the bone.
 This can be done with traditional open surgery or with arthroscopy, a less invasive type of surgery done with a special scope and camera that enters through tiny incisions in the skin.